 Museums as Key Partners on Climate Change and Environment

 Each of us has a responsibility and opportunity to advance environmental sustainability and climate action personally and professionally.
-Through AAM’s Environment & Climate Network, We Are Still In, AASLH’s Climate Sustainabity Committee and my consulting, writing, and teaching, I work to make sure institutions and individuals understand their responsibility, ability, and opportunity to reduce their impacts and improve conditions in the World for themselves, their collections, their communities, and the future of those who depend upon us to create change now.
+I work to make sure institutions and individuals understand their responsibility, ability, and opportunity to reduce their impacts and improve conditions in the World for themselves, their collections, their communities, and the future of those who depend upon us to create change now.

-Please reach out to me at firstname.lastname@example.org whether your question is about how to sign on to We Are Still In, find advice, or participate with AAM’s or AASLH’s environment and climate teams.
+Please reach out to me at firstname.lastname@example.org whether your question is about how to sign on to We Are Still In, find advice, or participate with AASLH’s environment and sustainability committee.
 I can also be reached at 978-505-4515.